SigNoz/signoz.io/blog/2023-01-20-elasticsearch-vs-mongodb.md

 Elasticsearch allows you to store, search, index, and analyze huge volumes of data easily.
 Also, It provides real-time search and analytics of all data types.
 The ability to get search responses quickly is because it searches an index instead of a text.

 In simple terms, with Elasticsearch, you can take data from any source and format.
-Then i real-time search, analyze and visualize it.
+Then in real-time, you can search, analyze and visualize it.
 It improves the search's speed and accuracy.

 Data in Elasticsearch is stored in schema-less JSON and use REST APIs for storing and searching.
 Elasticsearch is a tool that enables you to use it simultaneously without interfering with one another.